iterait/emloop/docs/index.rst

 Support
 -------

-If you are having issues, please let us know.
+If you are having issues, please let us know either via the official `issue tracker <https://github.com/Cognexa/cxflow/issues>`_ or via e-mail.
 We have a mailing list located at: cxflow@cognexa.com

 License